stcox/gke-wordpress/README.md

   * `ConfigMap`s are used to inject various `php.ini` settings for PHP 7.2.

 * **NGINX**
-  * Each [NGINX web server image](https://github.com/stcox/nginx) is built on an optimized [`debian`](https://github.com/stcox/nginx) docker image, which comes with:
+  * Each [NGINX web server image](https://github.com/stcox/nginx) is based on the [`Debian`](https://hub.docker.com/_/debian/) docker image, and comes with:
     * NBS System's [NAXSI module](https://github.com/nbs-system/naxsi).
 NAXSI means [NGINX](http://nginx.org/) Anti-[XSS](https://www.owasp.org/index.php/Cross-site_Scripting_%28XSS%29) & [SQL Injection](https://www.owasp.org/index.php/SQL_injection).
     * Handy configurations for NGINX and the NAXSI web application firewall are also included via `ConfigMap`s.
 	* The NGINX container has multiple handy configurations for multi-site and caching, all easily deployed using `ConfigMap` objects.

 * **Cloud SQL**
   * The WordPress pods all interface with one [Google Cloud SQL](https://cloud.google.com/sql/) database server.
-This is so anyone can start off with a full-fledged web farm and bring up any number of websites using a Cloud SQL server instance with a database for each site.
+This is so anyone can start off with a full-fledged web farm and bring up any number of websites using a single Cloud SQL server instance and a separate database for each site.

 * **Redis**
   * To reduce hits to the DB we build the WP image with the `redis` PHP extension and include a Redis `Deployment`.